Angelina Jolie And Brad Pitt Divorce: Actress Still ‘Possessive’ Over Pitt, Would Hurt If Star Moved On

 The latest seems to involve the feelings that the UN special envoy still has for the Allied star and how torn up she would be if the father to her six children moved on in love.

-Am insider has relayed to Hollywood Life that Angelina is “dreading” the day that Brad moves on in a new relationship.
+An insider has relayed to Hollywood Life that Angelina is “dreading” the day that Brad moves on in a new relationship.
 The source goes on to add that, even though it was Angelina who announced she was filing for divorce from the Hollywood heartthrob, she still feels a “possession” over the star.

 “Even though it was Angelina’s decision to split with Brad, she still feels possessive when it comes to him, and Angelina has a jealous streak in her, so if Brad has moved on to another woman, it’s definitely going to sting.”